anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There surely is in human nature an inherent propensity to extract all the good out of all the evil.
+Quote: An optimist is a person who sees a green light everywhere, while the pessimist sees only the red spotlight...
+The truly wise person is color-blind.

-By: Benjamin Haydon
+By: Albert Schweitzer